ocaml/dune/doc/concepts.rst

 Where ``data.expected`` is a file committed in the source repository.
 You can use the following workflow to update your test:

-- update the code of your test
+- Update the code of your test.
-- run ``dune runtest``.
-The diff action will fail and a diff will be printed
+- Run ``dune runtest``.
+The diff action will fail and a diff will be printed.
-- check the diff to make sure it is what you expect
+- Check the diff to make sure it's what you expect.
-- run ``dune promote``.
-This will copy the generated ``data.out`` file to ``data.expected`` directly in the source tree
+- Run ``dune promote``.
+This will copy the generated ``data.out`` file to ``data.expected`` directly in the source tree.

-You can also use ``dune runtest --auto-promote`` which will automatically do the promotion.
+You can also use ``dune runtest --auto-promote``, which will automatically do the promotion.

-Package specification
+Package Specification
 =====================

-Installation is the process of copying freshly built libraries, binaries and other files from the build directory to the system.
-Dune offers two way of doing this: via opam or directly via the ``install`` command.
-In particular, the installation model implemented by Dune was copied from opam.
+Installation is the process of copying freshly built libraries, binaries, and other files from the build directory to the system.
+Dune offers two ways of doing this: via Opam or directly via the ``install`` command.
+In particular, the installation model implemented by Dune was copied from Opam.
 Opam is the standard OCaml package manager.

 In both cases, Dune only know how to install whole packages.
-A package being a collection of executables, libraries and other files.
+A package being a collection of executables, libraries, and other files.
-In this section, we will describe how to define a package, how to "attach" various elements to it and how to proceed with installing it on the system.
+In this section, we'll describe how to define a package, how to "attach" various elements to it, and how to proceed with installing it on the system.

 .. _declaring-a-package:

-Declaring a package
+Declaring a Package
 -------------------

 To declare a package, simply add a ``package`` stanza to your